antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

 How to create templates for dotnet new using the Template Engine
 =================================================================================

+In the last release of .NET Core, we have updated `dotnet new`.
+You can learn more about that in the [announcment post](https://blogs.msdn.microsoft.com/dotnet/2017/02/07/announcing-net-core-tools-updates-in-vs-2017-rc/).
+In that release we have enabled some scenarios for people, and teams, interested in creating custom templates.
+We are still working on features to share templates with a wide audience, but if you're excited about creating templates you can get started today.
+In our 2.0 release we are hoping to finalize the features required for end-users to acquire new templates.
+The goal of this post is to give template authors the info they need to create templates and to start the feedback loop.

-A couple of weeks ago we released an update to the .NET Core SDK, and Visual Studio 2017.
-In the .NET Core SDK, we have updated the experience of creating new projects with `dotnet new`.
-In this release, we have completely replaced the guts of `dotnet new`.
+In the last update for .NET Core, we have completely replaced the guts of `dotnet new`.
 This new version of `dotnet new` is now built on top of the new [Template Engine](https://github.com/dotnet/templating/), which is a library that we are developing as an Open Source project.
 To learn more about how to use `dotnet new` see [Announcing .NET Core Tools Updates in VS 2017 RC](https://blogs.msdn.microsoft.com/dotnet/2017/02/07/announcing-net-core-tools-updates-in-vs-2017-rc/).